Plotting#

 , which are easier to interpret, but starting with cnorm='eq_hist'

 is usually a good idea so that you can see the shape of the data before committing to an easier-to-interpret but potentially data-obscuring colormap.
-You can learn more about Datashader at datashader.org or the Datashader page on holoviews.org.
+You can learn more about Datashader on datashader.org or the Datashader page on holoviews.org.
 For now, the most important thing to know about it is that Datashader lets us work with arbitrarily large datasets in a web browser conveniently.

 Here we used .hvplot()